 develops methods, techniques, and algorithms for studying the behaviour of systems ... necessity of having simple models, equations and mathematics as brilliantly explained ... the huge and beautiful knowledge accumulated recently about dynamical systems.

 - Holistic discretisation of dynamical Partial Differential Equations obtain the spatial discretisation of one or three coupled dynamical PDEs using dynamical systems theory.
+It is a now well-established, mathematically sound, algebraically reliable, approach analogous to the current trendy machine-learning/neural-network/artificial-intelligence ad hoc approaches to spatial discretisations.

 - Multifractal analyser estimation of fractal dimensions, let alone multifractal dimensions, are fraught with subtle difficulties.
 Use this state of the art service to estimate fractal dimensions for your 1D, 2D or 3D datasets.